swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Passing a property-wrapper storage instance directly to a property-wrapped closure parameter was supported in first revision.
 One suggestion from the core team was to imagine this functionality as an orthogonal feature to allow pattern matching to "unwrap" property wrappers.
 Though this proposal revised the design of closures to match the behavior of unapplied function references, extending property wrappers to all patterns is still a viable future direction.

-Enabling the application of property wrappers in value-binding patterns would facilitate using the intuitive property-wrapper syntax in native language constructs, as shown below:
+Enabling the application of property wrappers in value-binding patterns would facilitate using the intuitive property-wrapper syntax in more language constructs, as shown below:

 ```swift
 enum Review {